lee00286/my_school/CONTRIBUTING.md

 1. In the **base repository** drop-down menu, select `JuanVqz/my_school`
 1. In the **head repository** drop-down menu, select your fork `YOUR-USERNAME/my_school`
 1. Click **Create Pull Request**

+If you are planning to do further work after the pull request, please use [Draft Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) feature.